fltk/fltk/test/README-unittests.txt

 GENERAL TEST PRACTICES
 ----------------------
-    TESTAREA_X, Y, W, and H will be the position and size of the Group, and that the Group must expect to be resized, but not any smaller than that area.
+    UT_TESTAREA_X, Y, W, and H will be the position and size of the Group, and that the Group must expect to be resized, but not any smaller than that area.